eclipsesource/jsonforms/README.md

 For more info about the seed app, please see the corresponding README file of the [seed repo](https://github.com/eclipsesource/jsonforms-react-seed).
 For a more detailed tutorial about the usage of JSON Forms, please see [this tutorial](http://jsonforms.io/docs/tutorial).

-# Feedback, Help and Support
+## Feedback, Help and Support

-Feel free to start a discussion by opening an issue on this repo or by contacting us [directly via email](mailto:jsonforms@eclipsesource.com?subject=JSON%20Forms).
+Feel free to start a discussion by [opening an issue](https://github.com/eclipsesource/jsonforms/issues/new/choose) on the repo or by contacting us [directly via email](mailto:jsonforms@eclipsesource.com?subject=JSON%20Forms).
+You can also use the [discussion board](https://spectrum.chat/jsonforms) to get help from the community.
-In addition EclipseSource also offers [professional support](https://jsonforms.io/support) for JSON Forms.
+In addition, EclipseSource also offers [professional support](https://jsonforms.io/support) for JSON Forms.

-# Developers Documentation
+## Developers Documentation

-## First time setup
+### First time setup

-* Install [node.js](https://nodejs.org/) (version >= 6.x.x)
+* Install [node.js](https://nodejs.org/) (only Node 12 is currently supported)
-* Update npm (version >= 5.8.0)
 * Clone this repository
 * Install dependencies: `npm ci`
 * Hook up dependencies between packages: `npm run init`

-## Build & Testing
+### Build & Testing

 * Build (all packages): `npm run build`
 * Test (all packages): `npm run test`
 * Clean (delete `dist` folder of all packages): `npm run clean`
-* Run vanilla examples: `cd packages/vanilla && npm run dev`
+* Run React Vanilla examples: `cd packages/vanilla && npm run dev`
-* Run material examples: `cd packages/material && npm run dev`
+* Run React Material examples: `cd packages/material && npm run dev`
-* Check Formatting: `npm run check-format`
+* Run Angular Material examples: `cd packages/angular-material && npm run dev`
+* Run Vue Vanilla dev setup: `cd packages/vue/vue-vanilla && npm run serve`

-## Dependency & Release management
+### Dependency & Release management

 For more info about how we handle dependencies and releases in the JSON Forms project, please see our [Developer Documentation wiki page](https://github.com/eclipsesource/jsonforms/wiki/Developer-documentation).

-## Continuous Integration
+### Continuous Integration

-The JSONForms project is build and tested via [Travis](https://travis-ci.org/).
+The JSON Forms project is build and tested via [Travis](https://travis-ci.org/).
 Coverage is documented by [Coveralls](https://coveralls.io).

 Current status: [![Build Status](https://travis-ci.org/eclipsesource/jsonforms.svg?branch=master)](https://travis-ci.org/eclipsesource/jsonforms) [![Coverage Status](https://coveralls.io/repos/eclipsesource/jsonforms/badge.svg?branch=master&service=github)](https://coveralls.io/github/eclipsesource/jsonforms?branch=master)

-# License
+## License

-The JSONForms project is licensed under the MIT License.
+The JSON Forms project is licensed under the MIT License.
 See the [LICENSE file](https://github.com/eclipsesource/jsonforms/blob/master/LICENSE) for more information.

-# Migration
+## Migration

-If you are already using JSONForms 1, check our [migration guide](https://github.com/eclipsesource/jsonforms/blob/master/MIGRATION.md).
+See our [migration guide](https://github.com/eclipsesource/jsonforms/blob/master/MIGRATION.md) when updating JSON Forms.

-# Community
+## Community

-We have a [Spectrum Chat](https://spectrum.chat/jsonforms) where you can reach out to the community if you have questions.
+We have a [discussion board](https://spectrum.chat/jsonforms) where you can reach out to the community if you have questions.